 From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

-Okinawa is one of the 47 prefectures of Japan and comprises over 160 islands.
+The Okinawa prefecture is one of the 47 prefectures of Japan and comprises over 160 islands.
 The chain of islands is south of Japan’s main island and is arguably Japan’s best-hidden gem.

 The islands are surrounded by the East China Sea and the Pacific Ocean so they can be accessed fairly conveniently from several regions throughout Asia and not just Japan.

-Okinawa Honto is the largest of the islands and generally, most popular among tourists.
-Despite being only 110km long and 11km wide, there are plenty of Okinawa sights to see and a list of fun activities.
+Okinawa Honto is the largest Okinawa island and is the most popular among tourists.
+Despite being only 110km long and 11km wide, there are plenty of sights to see and a list of fun activities in Okinawa Honto.

-We recommend avoiding travelling in May and early June due to heavy precipitation during the rainy season.
+We recommend avoiding travelling to the Okinawa prefecture in May and early June due to heavy precipitation during the rainy season.
 In late June, once the rainy season has passed, it’s hot and sunny for the next few months.

 READ MORE: Check out our complete travel to Japan guide.